Quantalabs/COVID-19/CONTRIBUTING.md

 # Code

-If editing pre-existing code, make sure it works (as I don't want people having there code changed to another version) and if it's okay with the original author, you can change the file.
+If editing pre-existing code, make sure it works (as I don't want people having there code changed to another version which *doesn't* work) and *if* it's okay with the original author, you can change the file.
 Otherwise, I can create it as a new file instead.

  #### Sidenote: Make sure you create a pull request so I can see that you want to merge it (unless you don't want to merge it).